An extraordinary trekking in Nepal filled with picturesque villages, amazing glacial lakes and spectacular Himalayan vistas next to Kathmandu Valley!

 You can change money at a Bank or the money exchange counter in cities like Kathmandu.
 Many Tourist class Hotels have money exchange facilities.
 For Trekking, there are Banks in Syabru Besi (but in limited numbers).
 These days, there are availability of ATMs everywhere in Kathmandu.

 Tips are appreciated by your support team after the completion of your trekking in Nepal.
 The amount depends on your budget and appreciation of their work.
 As a suggestion, we advise that you can allocate 5- 10 % of the total tour cost as tips.It is recommended that you talk to the members and hand it over individually as per the hierarchy on the last day of the trek.

 If you opt to join our ‘fixed departure trip’, you are likely to be joining people from different countries of any age group except minors.
 The size of group varies, minimum no of persons required to operate a trip is 2 the maximum is 15 people.

 For a Private Booking, any number size from 1Pax to 20 is acceptable and can be comfortably organized.
 We go for special planning for handling group size bigger than 20 Pax.

 We provide different options concerning leadership in order to match your requirements:

-The starting point of the trek is Sundarijal, which is connected by approx 2.5 hours drive from Kathmandu.
-On your return, our car/bus shall pick you from Dhunche and drive to Kathmandu.
-We will arrange the transportation from your hotel to the airport (Kathmandu).
+You have to drive about 8/9 hours from Kathmandu to Syabru Besi, the starting point of the trek.
+On your return, our car/bus shall pick you from Syabru Besi and drive to Kathmandu.
+We will also arrange the transportation from your hotel to the airport (Kathmandu).